 So, where is that exact point for setting up your omnichannel campaign?
 As shown in practice, one of the major basis of its overall concept is providing quality remote communication.
 The purpose is to make HCPs’ practice less disrupted but more valued and appreciated.
 Omnichanneling is targeted to not only give them a choice to choose a type of content they want, but make them own their time as well.
 This is why HCPs are so enthusiastic about remote engagement.
 Definitely, it’s the best model for both these cases – to surround physicians with the maximum amount of content flow while at the same time respecting their workloads.

 Imagine brand managers’ dream – smart-organized content which updates/changes/re-designs in all channels simultaneously and fast, plus such benefit as cost reduction and cross-connected available channels.
 What if we tell you that is possible and can be implemented easily?

-eWizard is a platform that supports omnichannel approach and extends the standard Veeva Vault functionality offering seamless content management. eWizard makes dream of flexible reusable content reality!
+eWizard is a platform that supports omnichannel approach and extends the standard Veeva Vault functionality offering seamless content management. eWizard makes dream of flexible reusable content a reality!
 It presents data in the form of reusable blocks called modules.
 These modules can be automatically updated and approved in every channel simultaneously and installed into templates (for every channel) with no changes for MLR approvals.

 As pharma and life science industries are getting used to becoming more omnichannel-oriented – brand managers should use all the arsenal of diverse digital skills and models.
-Therefore, generating a high quality omnichannel content strategy is a key priority that can’t be neglected.
+Therefore, generating a high-quality omnichannel content strategy is a key priority that can’t be neglected.
 Digital Content Factory, which is powered by eWizard platform, is designed specifically for augmenting consumer experience.
 If you are wondering how to design a powerful omnichannel strategic approach, don’t hesitate to contact our team of experts or drop us a line.